BWOOD738/stockplusplus/docs/filters.md

 ## Order By
 This filter will show you stocks in order from best performing to worst performing.

-## Price over Earnings ratio (P/E Ratio)
+## Moving Average
-This filter is useful to determine how over or undervalued a stock is.
-This filter has no particular order.
+This filter is used to remove short term fluctuations and show the average long term progress of a stock.

 ## Market capitalization
 This is a useful filter to find out the size of the company you want to invest in.